Many factors can cause leg swelling. Some factors are more serious than others.

-Leg swelling caused by the retention of fluid in leg tissues is known as peripheral edema.
-It can be caused by a problem with the venous circulation system, the lymphatic system or the kidneys.
+Leg swelling caused by fluid buildup in leg tissues is known as peripheral edema.
+It can be caused by a problem with how blood travels through the body.
+It also can be caused by a problem with the lymphatic system or the kidneys.

 Factors related to fluid buildup include: